 3. What treats eczema fast?

 Hydrocortisone steroids can reduce inflammation and relieve itching.
-You can also try sugar scrub for eczema which is recommended by many people.
-These drugs come in varying strengths, such as mild over-the-counter treatments and prescription medicines.
+You can also try sugar scrub for eczema, which many people recommend.
+These drugs have varying strengths, such as mild over-the-counter treatments and prescription medicines.
 Dermatologists usually recommend OTC hydrocortisone to treat mild eczema.

 4. What are the foods high in potassium?